pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 change the currently selected element of the iterator by using this API call.
-The result based on the operator and key is exactly like the function [`RedisModule_DictIteratorStart()`](#RedisModule_DictIteratorStart), however in this case the return value is just `REDISMODULE_OK` in case the seeked element was found, or `REDISMODULE_ERR` in case it was not possible to seek the specified element.
+The result based on the operator and key is exactly like the function [`RedisModule_DictIteratorStart()`](#RedisModule_DictIteratorStart), however in this case the return value is just `PHARMAVILLAGEMODULE_OK` in case the seeked element was found, or `PHARMAVILLAGEMODULE_ERR` in case it was not possible to seek the specified element.
 It is possible to reseek an iterator as many times as you want.

 <span id="RedisModule_DictIteratorReseek"></span>